-This Bronx pizza joint has it all: arcade games, glowing neon signs straight out of the '70s, a mismatched mix of cheesy brick and cafeteria tile, and of course, great greasy 'za.
+It has arcade games, glowing neon signs straight out of the '70s, a mismatched mix of cheesy brick and cafeteria tile... what we’re saying is, it has it all.
+This is your consummate greasy pizzeria, the kind of great-but-not-blow-your-mind-exceptional place that every neighborhood deserves to have.
 The pizza is big, oily, and, though the crust could use a facelift, it’s pretty damn good.

-Patricia's is Sushi Nakazawa honcho Alessandro Borgognone’s family restaurant.
+This is Sushi Nakazawa honcho Alessandro Borgognone’s family restaurant, the place where he cut his teeth before serendipitously watching Jiro Dreams of Sushi.
 It appears to be a classic Italian-American spot, but it’s more sophisticated than it looks.
-Its thin-crust pizzas are cooked in a wood-fired oven visible through a glass partition, and while they're clearly Neapolitan-inspired, they don’t fit neatly into that category.
+The thin crust pizzas are cooked in a wood-fired oven visible through a glass partition, and while they're clearly Neapolitan-inspired, they don’t fit neatly into that category.
 The back-to-basics Regina, a classically simple mix of buffalo mozzarella and sweet tomato sauce, is the move you wanna make.

 There is pizza in the Bronx, and then there is Louie & Ernie’s.
-Their white pie, with its mix of pillowy ricotta and gooey mozzarella, is one of the best in the city, but if you don’t get the sausage (made with chunks of fennel link), you’re doing it all wrong.
+Located in a charming house in quiet Schuylerville, it’s a bona fide cheese-and-bread-disc destination, and touted by the likes of noted pizza authority Ed Levine and pizza obsessive turned pizza-preneur Adam Kuban.
+The white pie, with its mix of pillowy ricotta and gooey mozzarella, is one of the best in the city -- but if you don’t get the sausage (made with chunks of fennel links from nearby S&D), you’re doing it all wrong.